Nuha Saad is a Sydney based visual artist working in the areas of sculpture, installation and public art.

 1999 Pat Corrigan Artist Grant

-1999 NSW Ministry for the Arts Women and Arts Fellowship
+1999 NSW Ministry for the Arts Women and Arts Fellowship, Finalist

-1999 NSW Ministry for the Arts Helen Lempriere Travelling Art Scholarship
+1999 NSW Ministry for the Arts Helen Lempriere Travelling Art Scholarship, Finalist

 SELECTED REVIEWS AND MEDIA

 2018 Echternach, Erika.
-Altmedia REVIEW: Vandal Gallery’s – Breathing Colours
+REVIEW: Vandal Gallery’s – Breathing Colours

 2017 Loughnan, Melissa.
 The persistence of painting, 1717 Painting/not painting Exhibition catalogue, Galerie Pompom.

-2016 Curtis, Helen.
-Town of East Fremantle’s Public Art Strategy.
+2017 Curtis, Helen.
+Town of East Fremantle’s Public Art Strategy

 2011 Milner, Jacqueline.
 ‘The Necessity of Ornament’, Exhibition Catalogue Essay.